NOPEC’s last battle

 NOPEC is no longer the meanest dog in the kennel.
 Their member countries lose their nerves and start to sell the family silverware.
 And when they do, the world will find out what it knew all along.
 That they are dealing with a spent force.

 NOPEC fights the last battle in a war that it cannot win.
-A war it started during those fateful days in October 1973.
+A war that started during those fateful days in October 1973.

 Leave a Reply